 They included laxatives and all forms of supplements in this 23,000.

 Only around 3500 ER visits a year occurred for total vitamins and minerals, and most of these ER visits were because vitamins got “stuck” in the esophagus by the elderly.
-Almost no nutrient toxicity occurred.
+Almost no nutrient toxicity occurred for these visits.

 And vitamins that get stuck in the esophagus are largely is preventable by taking a smaller dose, easier to swallow gelcap.